qdingqim/Pac-mo/docs/final.md

 ```

 ### Tabular Q-learning
 <br>We are using Tabular Q-learning method for the player's (robot) movement.
 In the current map, there are __52 possible path cells__ (coal_block); each cell has four possible actions: __'north','south', 'east', 'west'__.
 Normally there are 2 possible paths in most time in this map which is shown below.
 The walls' q_value is set to -9999 to be excluded from possible actions.
 We set epsilon: 0.01, alpha = 0.6, gamma: 1, n: 2.
+Alpha is gradually decreased after first mission (rate of 0.000001).

 The following pictures depict the reward of the wall for each situation:
 <br>![Alt Text](https://github.com/qdingqim/Pac-mo/raw/master/docs/status_etc/status1.png)                                              ![Alt Text](https://github.com/qdingqim/Pac-mo/raw/master/docs/status_etc/status2.png)